 Hire an Everett Criminal Defense Attorney

 If you’re charged with a crime, take some time and consider all of these avenues and the options available to you.
-Even though we are private attorneys in Everett, we will be happy to discuss these options further with you and give you a free consultation about your specific case.
+Even though we are private attorneys in Everett, we will be happy to discuss these options further with you about your specific case.